Multimodal Policy Internalization for Conversational Agents: Experiments

 \subsection{Evaluating Robustness to Catastrophic Forgetting}

 Similar to related work in continual learning~\citep{yu2024recent_continual_learning} and knowledge injection~\citep{song2025injecting}, a major challenge in \mpi is avoiding catastrophic forgetting, ensuring that policy-related performance improves while general non-policy abilities are preserved.
 To assess this, we adopt two widely used general reasoning benchmarks, MMMU-Pro~\citep{yue2024mmmu-pro} (multimodal) and MMLU-Pro~\citep{wang2024mmlu-pro} (textual), to evaluate the model’s robustness to catastrophic forgetting after internalization.
-The results are presented in \textbf{Table~\ref{tab:analysis_forgetting}}.
+The results are presented in \textbf{Table~\ref{tab:analysis_forgetting}} in the Appendix.
 We observe that the baselines exhibit significant performance degradation after \mpi on \gtapolicy, while maintaining strong performance after \mpi on \clevrpolicy.
 This discrepancy arises because the small dataset size of \gtapolicy makes it more prone to overfitting.
 In contrast, \ours consistently preserves strong general reasoning abilities across all settings, achieving the best overall performance.
+In Appendix~\ref{app:robustness_to_catastrophic_safety}, we further evaluate on WildGuardTest~\citep{han2024wildguard} to examine the model's safety-related performance.